Digital Nomad Exchange

 We asked people in El Salvador if they could share any humorous cultural blunders they commited.
 They wrote:

 "Remember that you are a guest of El Salvador.
 Be polite, be humble and treat people like you would treat your family.
-El Salvador is about to blossom into the most prosperous country in the world," explained one person living in El Salvador.
+El Salvador is about to blossom into the most prosperous country in the world," explained one expat living in El Salvador.

 Get Quote